v.9-29-21

 SCORING

-• Based on National Federation of State High School Association rules, unless otherwise specified.
+• The Scoring is based/adopted on National Federation of State High School Association rules and 7 v.
+7 rules.

 • Touchdowns are worth 6 points.

 • Extra Pts: 1 pt. from 5 yd. line & 2 pts. from 10 yd. line.
-Ball is Live & Defense can return for points attempted.
-No blitzing on extra pts.
-QB will not be allowed to run from the Five (5) yard line & in & must throw a forward pass over the LOS.
+The ball is dead & Defense can NOT return for points attempted.

 FIRST DOWNS/SERIES